Eeaeau/TTT4185---ML-for-singnal-processing/README.md

-TTT4185 - ML for singnal processing
+TTT4185 - ML for signal processing